Geonovum/KP-APIs/API-strategie-modulen/API-strategie-mod-geo/crs.md

 ## CRS negotiation

 The default CRS for GeoJSON and for OGC API Features is WGS84 with coordinate order longitude-latitude, also referred to as "CRS84".
-This is the global CRS that can be applied world-wide.
+This refers to an ensemble of global CRSs that can be applied world-wide.
 Due to the datum and the tectonic displacements it is not accurate enough for local coordinate reference systems like ETRS89 (EPSG:4258, European), or RD/Amersfoort (EPSG:28992, Dutch).
 For more information about coordinate reference systems, read the Geonovum guidelines on CRS [[hr-crs]].

 <aside class="note" title="Convention">
 When referring to a coordinate reference system using its code in the rest of this chapter, this is meant to refer to both the 2D and 3D variant of the system in question.
 E.g. when "RD" is mentioned, this should be taken to mean "RD or RD-NAP"; when WGS84 is mentioned, this should be taken to mean "WGS84 or WGS84h".